 - How do I get feedback once I have filed a mistreatment report?

-- What if I want to report but do not want to go through Student Affairs?
+- What if I want to report but do not want to go through the Office of Learning Environment?

 - What if I want to report mistreatment but do not want to use the Geisel system?